Working with TAs Online

 Here are some recommendations and resources for distributing, collecting, and grading assignments and exams that primarily involve student writing:

-- Assign work as usual, with additional attention to clarity of tasks and instructions (as students may have a more difficult time asking for clarifications than through informal Q&A in person before or after class); share assignment documents via email, Moodle, or your preferred method of communication.
+- Assign work as usual, with additional attention to clarity of tasks and instructions (as students may have a more difficult time asking for clarifications than through informal Q&A in person before or after class); share assignment documents via email, Canvas, or your preferred method of communication.

 - Using compare documents in MS Word.
-If you collect multiple drafts of papers on Moodle, you can easily examine the progress individual students are making in revision using Word's compare documents function.
+If you collect multiple drafts of papers on Canvas, you can easily examine the progress individual students are making in revision using Word's compare documents function.
 This feature will allow you to quickly see how a later draft differs from an earlier draft and help you determine if students are moving toward your learning goals.
 Having students compare their own draft documents can become a useful occasion for reflection on their work as writers.

 - Comments in MS Word.
 If you ask students to submit writing assignments in MS Word, you can use Word's "Review" options to mark-up student writing.
 Word makes it easy to add comments to student writing and to track changes you make to a document.

 - Comments via screen-capture.
 Going a step beyond making written comments on a document, you can record audio or screen-capture comments for students on their writing.
 This may be a nice way to connect individually with students while teaching online.
 Furthermore, the efficacy of audio feedback on student writing has long been supported by research.
 Detailed instructions for creating screen-capture feedback are on the Hixon Writing Center website.